HHSAPCompSci2020/capstone-project-hbb/README.md

 *   Different skins for characters:

     Each character will start with the standard default look but some may be able to have a special skin/look that can be unlocked and equipped.
 Can be obtained by insane amounts of in game currency

-*   Different online battle arenas:

-    Different amounts of prize currency for each.
-The cost to enter higher arenas increases as the prize pot increases.
-Similar to how BTD Battles has different arenas you can compete in.

 **<span style="text-decoration:underline;">Class List</span>**: